Badgerati/Pode.Web/docs/Tutorials/Pages.md

 Set-PodeWebLoginPage -Authentication Example
 ```

-By default the Pode icon is displayed, but you can change this by using the `-Icon` parameter; this takes a literal or relative URL to an image file.
+By default the Pode icon is displayed as the logo, but you can change this by using the `-Logo` parameter; this takes a literal or relative URL to an image file.

 ## Home